 What is a Contingency Fee?

-A contingency fee is a payment arrangement that allows clients to access legal representation when they may not have funds to pay an attorney upfront.
-In contrast to the fixed hourly fee charged by many attorneys, contingency fee arrangements only compensate attorneys if they win the case.
+In contrast to the fixed hourly fee charged by many attorneys, contingency fees only compensate attorneys if they win the case.
+In other words, payment to the attorney is contingent upon winning the case.
 If the attorney wins the case, the contingent payment is a percentage of the client’s award or settlement.
+If the attorney loses the case, they receive nothing for their work.

 The risk of no payment if the case is lost acts as a motivation for the attorney to work diligently.
 This arrangement aligns the interests of the client and the attorney as both parties will benefit from a favorable outcome.